znamlab/znamlab.github.io/_pages/research.md

 available to the brain are limited to the two-dimensional images formed on the retinae and the visual system must infer the missing depth information.
-The ethological importance of these computations is illustrated by the fact that capacity for depth perception appears to be innate in many vertebrate and not dependent on visual experience.
+The ethological importance of these computations is illustrated by the fact that capacity for depth perception appears to be innate in many vertebrates and not dependent on visual experience.
 This suggests that evolution has imbued the visual system with hard-wired circuits for depth perception.